-One of my favorite books is William Bradford’s Of Plymouth Plantation.
+I am working on my thesis for the M.A. degree in Literature at Baptist Bible College.
+As part of my preliminary readings, I have been working through William Bradford’s Of Plymouth Plantation.
 This book is the exciting account of the Pilgrims’ journey and settlement in New England nearly four hundred years ago.
-When the Pilgrims left for the New World, they were forced to part ways with many of their dearest friends.
-In fact, the Christian Pilgrims were all members of one local church and the voyage to America caused this church to be fragmented.
-It was not a negative split—consider the Mayflower contingent a “church plant” across the Atlantic—but it was still painful.
-The pastor, John Robinson, stayed behind to minister to the saints that remained.
+When the Pilgrims left England for the New World, they were forced to part ways with many of their dearest friends.
+In fact, the Pilgrims were members of a church together and the voyage to America caused this church to be fragmented.
+It was not a negative split—consider the Mayflower contingent a “church plant”—but it was still painful.
+The pastor, John Robinson, stayed behind in England to minister to the saints that remained.

 Robinson opens his letter by affirming his great love for the Pilgrims.
 He laments the pain caused by their departure, describing himself as “a man divided in himself with great pain.”
 He then prefaces the bulk of the letter by saying why he is writing:

 Though I doubt not that in your godly wisdom, you foresee what is applicable to your present condition, I have thought it but my duty to add some further spur, even to those who run already,—not because you need it, but because I owe it in love and duty.